sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 heat of battle to being teleported to the far end of the dungeon.
 Whatever way it occurs, it's bound to cause problems.

-### Give an opportunity that fits a players's cards or character's background
+### Give an opportunity that fits a player's cards or character's background

 Every character has unique move cards for skills that they shine at, or has a fictional backstory that can overcome social obstacles or tests of knowledge.